Mezzky/note-app/README.md

 Currently, two official framework and  library are available:

-- R eactJS use for Website Development.
+- ReactJS use for Website Development.
 - TailwindCSS use for styling the website.